 The Safety Testing.

-On the 15th May 1857, Col Wynne the Government inspector paid a visit to Crumlin where he minutely examined the viaduct and performed the same rigorous tests by running the same 6 heavily laden locomotives 2 abreast back and forth over the bridge.
-He declared the Viaduct safe for use and it was open for mineral and passenger traffic.
-The first passenger train to cross was driven by the engineer Mr Charles Langham a very experienced driver for the Newport Abergavenny and Hereford Railway company, of Panteg, Pontypool.
+On the 15th May 1857, Col Wynne the government inspector paid a visit to Crumlin where he minutely examined the viaduct and performed the same rigorous tests by running the same 6 heavily laden locomotives two abreast back and forth over the bridge.
+He declared the Crumlin Viaduct safe for use and it was opened for mineral and passenger traffic.
+The first passenger train to cross was driven by Engineer Mr Charles Langham of Panteg, Pontypool, a very experienced engine driver for the Newport Abergavenny and Hereford Railway Company.

 The Official Opening.

 June 1857 the opening of the viaduct saw train after train arriving at Crumlin from Tredegar, Ebbw Vale, Hereford, Blaina, Usk, Pontypool, Abersychan and Blaenavon, the crowds were estimated between 15,000 to 20,000 with some saying as many as 30,000.
-Each train was welcomed by the firing of cannons, 9 in all placed on the brow of the hill, the shots were fired throughout the day accompanied by shots from cannons that were placed in the grounds of Mr Kennard’s residence the opposite side of the valley.
+Each train was welcomed by the firing of cannons, nine in all, placed on the brow of the hill.
+The shots were fired throughout the day accompanied by shots from cannons that were placed in the grounds of Mr Kennard’s residence the opposite side of the valley.

 A concerned person who wanted to remain anonymous alerted the clerk who aided in the acquiring of the plans of the alteration.
-These plans were presented to the company and the expert advice was sought, Mr H. M. Kennard visited and told that if the alterations went ahead there would be serious concerns to the stability of the viaduct and the works.
-Mr H. M. Kennard also heard how his brother’s name had been tarnished owing to the way he had left the bridge defective and not safe!
-Mr H. M. Kennard then made a scathing attack on the Engineers and wrote an open letter in the newspaper damning the Company in the way they treated his brother and calling his excellent work into question.
+These plans were presented to the company and expert advice was sought.
+Mr H. M. Kennard upon hearing of the problems, visited Crumlin and told the examiners that if the alterations went ahead there would be serious concerns to the stability of the viaduct and the works.
+Mr H. M. Kennard also heard how his brother’s name had been tarnished owing to the way he had allegedly left the bridge defective and not safe!
+Mr H. M. Kennard then made a scathing attack on the resident engineers and wrote an open letter in the newspaper damning the company in the way they treated his brother and calling his excellent work into question.

 The later years.

 In June 1902, there were fears over the present and future stability of the Crumlin Viaduct owing to mining in the close proximity.
-It was said that the Engineers, Designers and Builders in the 1850s did not envisage such aggressive mining activity and growth of the Crumlin valley.
+It was said that the engineers, designers and builders in the 1850’s did not envisage such aggressive mining activity and growth of the Crumlin valley.
 This activity was now undermining the foundations of the great bridge.
-Negotiations were started under the authorisation of Mr Ingles of the (Great Western Railway Co) and Mr Arthur Lawrence (Mining Engineer) in the planning of obtaining the land and mineral rights in the area to stop any further mining around the Viaduct.
+Negotiations were started under the authorisation of Mr Ingles of the Great Western Railway Co and Mr Arthur Lawrence a mining engineer in the planning of obtaining the land and mineral rights in the area to stop any further mining around the viaduct.
 It was debated in the House of Lords by Lord Hawkesbury under ” The G.W.R.
 Viaduct Bill – The Provisions for the Protection of the Bridge”.
-Mr Moon K.C.; Mr Honoratus Lloyd and Mr Trevor Lewis acted for the Promoters: Mr Acworth acted for Mrs Angelina Symons and other Landowners.
+Mr Moon K.C.; Mr Honoratus Lloyd and Mr Trevor Lewis acted for the promoters: Mr Acworth acted for Mrs Angelina Symons and other landowners.